vk-cs/docs-public/docs/en/intro/billing/concepts/physical-corporate/physical-corporate.md

 <info>

-Legal entities and sole proprietors can also top up the project balance with a bank card — for example, if you need to urgently transfer funds to avoid freezing the project.
+Legal entities and sole proprietors can also top up the payment account balance of the project with a bank card, for example, if you need to urgently transfer funds to avoid freezing the project.
 Write-offs for payments from bank cards are not included in [accounting documents for legal entities](../report#composition_of_accounting_documents): billing report, reconciliation report.

 </info>